workadventure/workadventure/docs/developer/map-scripting/references/api-controls.md

 WA.controls.restoreScreenSharing(): void
 ```

-These 2 methods can be used to completely disable screen sharing and to enable them again.
+These 2 methods can be used to completely disable screen sharing and to enable it again.

-When screen sharing are disabled, the user cannot share any screen in the meeting zone.
+When screen sharing is disabled, the user cannot share any screen in the meeting zone.

 Example: